 Several quantitative papers focus on positive implications of fertility control policies without confronting welfare issues.
 For example, Liao (2013) studies the Chinese one-child policy in a quantitative model.
 She concludes that the one-child policy accelerated the accumulation of human capital and increased income per capita, but also created winners and losers.
 The paper circumvents statements about overall optimality and instead computes welfare changes for each generation and skill type.
-In a similar vein, Choukhmane et al. (2014) and Banerjee et al. (2014) analyze the impact of the Chinese one-child policy on aggregate savings, while Coeurdacier et al. (2014) investigate how fertility policy impacts the sustainability of the pension system in China.
+In a similar vein, Choukhmane, Coeurdacier, and Jin (2014) and Banerjee et al. (2014) analyze the impact of the Chinese one-child policy on aggregate savings, while Coeurdacier, Guibaud, and Jin (2014) investigate how fertility policy impacts the sustainability of the pension system in China.
 De Silva and Tenreyro (2017, 2020) consider the impact of fertility control and family planning policies across a large set of countries, and argue that such policies have played a major role in the acceleration of fertility decline in developing countries in recent decades.

 Other papers consider welfare implications from the perspective of average utilitarianism.
-For example, Cavalcanti et al. (2021) analyze family planning policies in a quantitative model calibrated to Kenya.
+For example, Cavalcanti, Kocharkov, and Santos (2021) analyze family planning policies in a quantitative model calibrated to Kenya.
 They argue that government subsidies on contraception or abortion are welfare-improving and more effective than education subsidies, conclusions reached by comparing average welfare across policies.
 In contrast, Zhou (2021) finds that subsidizing births would improve welfare in a quantitative model calibrated to the United States.
-Once again, the welfare concept used is average utilitarianism, although in this case the focus is on welfare in the long run: the cohorts that had already passed childbearing age at the time of the policy change may be hurt.
-The opposing results of these papers on whether births should be encouraged or discouraged are related to the baseline level of population growth and the resulting age structure.
-In particular, while in both Cavalcanti et al. (2021) and Zhou (2021) higher population growth implies less human capital accumulation through the quantity-quality tradeoff, in Zhou (2021) the dominant effect is that higher population growth reduces the old-age dependency ratio in a cost-effective way.
+Once again, the welfare concept used is average utilitarianism, although in this case the focus is on welfare in the long run: the cohorts already past childbearing age at the time of the policy change may be hurt.
+The opposing results of these papers on whether births should be encouraged or discouraged births are related to the baseline level of population growth and the resulting age structure.
+In particular, while in both Cavalcanti, Kocharkov, and Santos (2021) and Zhou (2021) higher population growth implies less human capital accumulation through the quantity-quality tradeoff, in Zhou (2021) the dominant effect is that higher population growth reduces the old-age dependency ratio in a cost-effective way.

 Schoonbroodt and Tertilt (2014) argue that private fertility decisions may be inefficiently low because of misaligned property rights.
 It is parents who choose fertility but children who reap most of the benefits (e.g., in form of future labor income).
 This discrepancy can lead to inefficiently low fertility outcomes and hence provides a rationale for pro-natal policies.
-Kim et al. (2021) propose another reason for equilibrium fertility being below what is socially optimal: status externalities.
+Kim, Tertilt, and Yum (2021) propose another reason for equilibrium fertility being below what is socially optimal: status externalities.
 If parents care about their children's education relative to others, they may overinvest in the quality of children.
 This in turn makes children costly and can lead to underinvestment in the number of children.
-These conclusions are based on the A-efficiency concept of Golosov et al. (2007).
+These conclusions are based on the A-efficiency concept of Golosov, Jones, and Tertilt (2007).

-8 The road ahead for the economics of fertility
+8 The Road Ahead for the Economics of Fertility